kelo221/IoT_Door_Controller_Project/README.md

 # IoT Door Project
 ## About

 A fullstack door control system, using an Arduino, NFC, and a servo motor.
-The door opens when either the GridEye sensor detects a rise in temperature or the lock requirements are met.
+The door opens when either the GridEye sensor detects a rise in temperature or the lock requirements are met (NFC or manually opened).
 The web interface controls the lock state of the door and passes requests to the backend in order to send and receive information.
 REST API documentation can be found at http://localhost:8080/swagger/index.html#/, once the server is running.